Mike Ford Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings (2022)

-- The Rangers pitching staff was 21st in MLB last season with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Rangers had a collective 8.3 K/9 last season, which ranked 21st in MLB.

-- The Rangers had a 4.22 team ERA that ranked 22nd across all MLB pitching staffs.
+- The Rangers had a 4.22 team ERA that ranked 22nd among all MLB pitching staffs.

 - The Rangers gave up 169 total home runs last season (one per game) to rank 12th in baseball.